joeclark-phd/databasebook-postgres/manuscript/chapter01.md

 PostgreSQL
 : an advanced open-source RDBMS increasingly popular with software developers; freely available at [www.postgresql.org](https://www.postgresql.org)

+primary key
+: a column in a data table that is guaranteed to have a unique value for each row, and therefore allow us to retrieve a specific piece of data

 query
 : (v) to request specified data from a database